Understanding the Influence of Motivation on Requirements Engineering-related Activities: Findings

 \textbf{S5.
 Flexible task delegation:} One of the most commonly mentioned strategies (15 out of 21 participants) is flexible task delegation.
 They elaborated that although the highly prioritized tasks are assigned to the expertise in that particular area, it is important to make the task delegation flexible for the team members so that they may not feel bored or demotivated by getting similar kinds of tasks. \emph{\faCommentsO ``I'd say, the motivation for us is to get that chance to pick up the particular task in each sprint, so we can really work on whatever we want to work.
-It's our manager who looks into this making sure that we have that autonomy while getting an equal contribution from all of us"} - Software Engineer (INT08) However, they also highlighted that in projects where they require specific technical skills, using the strategy of flexible task delegation to keep the team motivated can be a limitation. \emph{\faCommentsO ``For some tasks, I can't let anyone do it, because I know the one who can complete it.
-So I'll directly ask that person in the sprint planning to look into it.."} - Technical Team Lead (INT06)
+It's our manager who looks into this making sure that we have that autonomy while getting an equal contribution from all of us"} - Software Engineer (INT08) However, some also highlighted that in projects where they require specific technical skills, using the strategy of flexible task delegation to keep the team motivated can be a limitation.

 \textbf{S6.
 Being empathetic:} is another strategy that can be used to overcome a demotivated situation when involved in RE-related activities.
 15 out of 21 explained that being empathetic is important when involved in RE-related activities as it is the phase where they have to engage with clients, end users, developers, and testers all together and deal with their emotions, anxiety, and personalities while doing RE-related activities.
 Hence, it is essential to understand that one demotivated person can create a whole demotivated situation and empathize with them can overcome these situations because then the practitioners tend to pay more attention to observing and understanding what they really want. \emph{\faCommentsO ``We have to deal with lots of emotions of people.
 So we have to understand that every day is not the same and we can't expect everyone in the team to work the way we expect.
 I always try my best to cheer them up when I see that they are feeling low.
 I pay more attention to understand their situation, if I can provide some advice because I don't want them to be in that zone for a long time.."} - Software Engineer \& Application Consultant (INT05)